alexemanuelol/rustdavinci/README.md

 - Optimize area capturing, find another way to capture the tool area and painting area.
 - Maybe tweak the image generation, less pixels?
 - Create a howto guide
-- Set the window topmost (as an overlay to Rust)
+- Set the window topmost (as an overlay to Rust) then remove topmost when paint is done
 - Automatically update the painting when switching colors

 - Test the line painting speed, is it satisfactory?
 Does everything get painted?
 Missing pixels?
+- Test the min_pixels_for_line variable, which value is the most optimal? atm 7

 - Optimize the estimate time part